-- Explain to the voter that they may only vote if they sign the "Challenge Oath." - The Challenge Oath is in the E-Poll Book.
-Press button on screen for Challenge. - When Challenge Oath appears on screen, have voter sign on the signature line.
+- Explain to the voter that they may only vote if they sign the "Challenge Oath." - Give the voter the paper Challenge Oath to complete.

 If the voter does not sign the oath, they may not vote but they can seek a Court Order.